JuliaLang/PackageCompilerX.jl/docs/src/devdocs/relocatable_part_3.md

+# Relocatable apps

-In part 1 and part 2 of this series, we created a custom sysimage and a binary (app) that did some simple CSV parsing with an (depending on the exact demands) acceptable latency (time until the app starts doing its job).
+In the previous tutorials, we created a custom sysimage and a binary (app) that did some simple CSV parsing with an (depending on the exact demands) acceptable latency (time until the app starts doing real work).
 However, trying to send this executable to another machine will fail spectacularly.
-This part of the blog post series outlines how to create and package a bundle of files into an app that we can send to other machines and have them run, without for example, requiring Julia itself to be installed, and without having to ship the source code of the app.
+This tutorial outlines how to create and package a bundle of files into an app that we can send to other machines and have them run, without for example, requiring Julia itself to be installed, and without having to ship the source code of the app.

-The blog post will not deal with any kind of file size optimization or "tree shaking" as it is sometimes called.
+The tutorial will not deal with any kind of file size optimization or "tree shaking" as it is sometimes called.

-## Why is the built executable in part 2 non-relocatable?
+## Why is the built executable in the previous tutorial non-relocatable?

 With relocatability, we mean the ability of being able to send e.g. an executable (or a bundle of files including an executable, here called an app)